 Condenser mics, also called capacitors, have a conductive diaphragm that sits on top of a metal backplate.
 The diaphragm acts as one plate of the capacitor, which stores electrical energy.

 Condenser mics pick up sound by vibrating the diaphragm which in turn changes the capacitance to produce a recordable audio signal.
 Since condensers use capacitance instead of physical moving coils, sound quality is much more detailed than a dynamic microphone.
 This makes them the most widely used type of microphone in the studio.
-They’re more sensitive than dynamics but not necessarily more fragile, making them a good choice for vocals, acoustic instruments, and more.
+They’re more sensitive than dynamics but not necessarily more fragile, making them a good choice for recording vocals, acoustic instruments, and more.

 While dynamic mics don’t require any external power because their design is mechanical, condenser microphones require +48 V phantom power.
 This is supplied by your audio interface and is switchable on and off.
 Some condenser microphones are tube-powered and come with their own dedicated power supply!